global-health-msc-img

 Key features

-• Interdisciplinary modules taught through creative teaching methods and assessed in diverse approaches
+• Study interdisciplinary modules that are taught through creative teaching methods and assessed in diverse approaches.

-• Potential opportunities for students to engage in work experience with diverse communities both nationally and globally
+• Undertake opportunities to engage in work experience with diverse communities both nationally and globally.

 • Benefit from block teaching, where most students study one subject at a time.
 A simple timetable will allow you to really engage with your learning, receive regular feedback and assessments, get to know your course mates and enjoy a better study-life balance.